James Morris Page

 James Morris Page (born March 4, 1864 - March 18, 1936) was an American mathematician, dean and chairman of faculty of University of Virginia.
 He was the last chairman of the University of Virginia before the office was replaced by the presidency.

 Early life and education

 James Morris Page was born in Albemarle County, Virginia on March 4, 1864.
 His parents were Thomas Walker Page and Nancy Watson Morris.
 He was a descendant of English settler John Page, and a relative of Walter Hines Page and Robert N. Page.

 He graduated from Randolph–Macon College with a Master of Arts and subsequently served as assistant chair of mathematics.
 He received a Doctor of Philosophy degree from Leipzig University, graduating magna cum laude in 1887.
-During his time at Liepzig, he befriended and studied with Sophus Lie, Friedrich Engels, and Felix Klein.
+During his time at Leipzig, he befriended and studied with Sophus Lie, Friedrich Engels, and Felix Klein.

 Academic career

 Page returned to Virginia and founded the Keswick School in Cobham, Albemarle County, Virginia, where he taught for seven years.
 He returned to Europe to complete his work Differential Equations, published by Macmillan, in 1895.

 He returned to the United States in 1896 and became a fellow and lecturer of Johns Hopkins University.
 He was made an adjunct professor of pure mathematics at University of Virginia in 1896 and later became full professor.
 Page was appointed chairman of UVA's faculty after the resignation of Paul Brandon Barringer in 1903, and served in that role until 1904 when the office was changed to a presidency.
 He was succeeded by Edwin Alderman, UVA's first president.
 He continued to teach mathematics at UVA until 1934.